ypossem/stellaris-to-json/README.md

 Description
 ===========

+**WARNING** This has not been updated since August 2018.
+Likely doesn't work with the current Stellaris versions.
+Also, sadly, the git history was lost.

 Converts game data from [Stellaris](https://store.steampowered.com/app/281990/Stellaris/) into JSON format.

 If you just want the JSON, latest version, english strings, then it's in the "json" directory.